Let’s get started

 We know (and you know) that your talents can not summed up in a single number, so we take a holistic approach to reviewing your application.

-- Submit a Declaration and Certification of Finances form, including the supporting financial documents
+- Submit a Declaration and Certification of Finances form, including supporting financial documents which may include a bank statement or scholarship letter reflecting funds available for the total cost of the year.

 - 500-word personal statement